 def valid_time_ranges(draw: st.DrawFn) -> dict[str, date | int]:

-# Draw start date from a bounded domain for CI stability
+# Draw start from a bounded domain so CI runs stay deterministic

 start = draw(st.dates(min_value=date(2020, 1, 1), max_value=date(2024, 12, 31)))